sunnybutrainy/assignment1/README.md

 <strong>Eleandro Girgis</strong> - implementation of radix sort in
 java

-<strong>Jakob Upton</strong> - implementation of radix sort in python
+<strong>Jakob Upton</strong> - implementation of radix sort in python, foundation for comparing runtimes

 <strong>Sun Pak</strong> - implementation of radix sort in C, Analysis